 Cancer Prevention and Control Programs for State, Territorial and Tribal Organizations

-The purpose of this FOA is to transition this highly-functional public health infrastructure for cancer prevention and control into new roles and functions to anticipate the nation?s needs over the next decade.
+The purpose of this program is to transition this highly-functional public health infrastructure for cancer prevention and control into new roles and functions to anticipate the nations needs over the next decade.
 The goals are to (1) seek efficiencies across the management and operations of cancer prevention and control programs, (2) focus on high-burden cancers with evidence-based, scalable interventions that already exist and can be broadly implemented, (3) develop organized screening programs that are more effective and efficient than current opportunistic approaches, and (4) maintain high-quality cancer registries and expand their application in prevention and screening.

 General information about this opportunity